Clement-Martzloff/minute-md/README.md

 ## What Could Be Done

 - **Expanded LLM Integration:** Support for more LLM providers and advanced prompt engineering techniques.
-- **Enhanced File Processing:** Support for a wider range of input file formats (e.g., audio transcripts, images).
+- **Enhanced File Processing:** Support for a wider range of input file formats (e.g., audio transcripts).
 - **User Authentication & Management:** Implement user accounts for personalized reports and history.
 - **Report Storage & Retrieval:** Persist generated reports in a database for later access.
 - **Advanced UI/UX:** Improve the user interface for file selection, report customization, and display.